fleschutz/CWTS/README.md

 3. **GCC 9.3.0:** 14 warnings missing
 4. **Visual Studio 2019:** 17 warnings missing
 5. **Visual Studio 2017:** 19 warnings missing
-6. **cppcheck 2.3:** 26 warnings missing
+6. **Cppcheck 2.3:** 26 warnings missing

 For details see the subfolder [Results/](Results/).
 Please note the results are based on the highest warning level enabled.

-Enabling the Highest Warning Level 🔧
+🔧 Enabling the Highest Warning Level
 --------------------------------------
 By default, every compiler and code analyzer sets the warning level to "normal" - whatever this means.
 And each one supports different options to be more pedantic: